Venture Cup IDEA runs during the fall and Venture Cup Startup runs during the spring. For exact dates please visit the competition page.

 2. I want to compete but some of the information in my business idea is confidential, and Venture Cup’s competition is open for anyone.
 How do I do?

-When submitting an entry to our competition you can choose to write some information in so-called Hidden Fields.
+When submitting an entry to our competition you can choose to write some information in so-called Hidden Information.
 The text you add in these fields will only be visible for your team members and The Jury which have all signed confidential agreements.

 3. Are all type of ideas welcome?